Bromgard/rcblack/grammar/case.md

 # Grammatical case

 If you're already familiar with German, Russian, Hungarian, Latin, or any number of Medieval languages, you're already familiar with noun cases and how they function.
 If this is your first time learning about them, understanding the grammatical cases is just a matter of knowing how to outline a sentence and knowing what role the nouns play.
-If you look at the noun paradigms you already know that the noun suffix changes depending on how the noun functions in the sentence.
-Take a look at the various forms of the Old Icelandic word for "king."
+Take a look at the forms of the Old Icelandic word for "king."

 Case | Singular | Plural
 -----------------|----------|--------